Bug (comics)

-Bug is a fictional superhero appearing in American comic books published by Marvel Comics.
+Bug is a superhero appearing in American comic books published by Marvel Comics.
 Bug was originally a member of the Micronauts and later joined the second incarnation of the Guardians of the Galaxy.

 When he first appeared in Micronauts #1 (dated January 1979), Bug was also known as Galactic Warrior, taking this name from a figure from the Micronauts toy line on which the comic book series was based.
 The toy based characters were all owned by Takara Co., Ltd., with any original characters owned by Marvel.
-Starting with the fourth issue the Galactic Warrior's title was dropped.
+Starting with the fourth issue, the Galactic Warrior's title was dropped.
 This was done after Marvel realized that since the character's design looked nothing like the toy, they could assume ownership if they used a different name.

 Publication history

 Micronauts membership

 Bug appeared as a featured character throughout Micronauts original run, starting from the first issue until issue #59 (dated August 1984), the series' final issue.
 Months later Marvel restarted the series with Micronauts: The New Voyages #1 (dated October 1984) with Bug once again appearing as a featured character.
 This second series lasted until issue #20 (dated May 1986).